 To provide perspective on our guarantees compared to those developed in the independent one query per round setting, it is worth noting that the standard guarantees in that setting provide a sample complexity corresponding to $\sum_{i \neq i^*}\log(1/\delta)/ (\mu_{i^*}-\mu_i)^2$.
-Our guarantees, on the other hand, are generally smaller because since variables are bounded by $1$, their variances are bounded by $1$.
+Since variables are bounded by $1$, their variances are bounded by $1$.
 Therefore, in the worst case, we recover the previous guarantees with a numerical constant factor of $2$.

 A refined adaptive algorithm presented in \cite{mnih2008empirical} also utilizes a successive elimination approach using confidence intervals for the arm means based on the empirical Bernstein's inequality.
 However, unlike our algorithm, they use the concentration inequality to evaluate each arm's mean independently of the other arms.
 Their approach allows for adaptability to individual arm variances, and is particularly beneficial are small, i.e., $\Var(X_i) \ll 1$.
 The sample complexity of their algorithm is of the order of: